NCG-Leiden/NCG-Leiden.github.io/index.md

 **Title**: Using the Cayley transform to relate van Daele K-theory and KK

 **Abstract**: I will start with a warm-up in the (friendly) complex case showing that $K_1(A)\cong KK^1(\mathbb{C},A)$ via the Cayley transform.
-Then I will show that the ``same'' thing works in real, Real, graded cases when we start with van Daele K-theory.
+Then I will show that the “same” thing works in real, Real, graded cases when we start with van Daele K-theory.
 This will involve some discussion of van Daele K-theory, and how one defines it...which is slightly intricate.

 Why did we want to do all that?
 Make Kasparov products easy of course!!